chili-publish/grafx-documentation/docs/GraFx-Developers/grafx-studio/ui/index.md

 ```html
 <script src="https://studio-cdn.chiligrafx.com/studio-ui/latest/bundle.js"></script>
 ```
-- Define custom logic and credentials
+- Define custom logic and credentials (examples can be found on [Github](https://github.com/chili-publish/studio-ui?tab=readme-ov-file#studio-ui))

 All information can be found here: [see all details on Github](https://github.com/chili-publish/studio-ui?tab=readme-ov-file#studio-ui)